krharsh17/greetfans/README.md

 Go to your [connect settings](https://dashboard.stripe.com/settings/applications) to add a redirect uri for Stripe to call back to after a seller onboards with Stripe.

-The URI this app users is [http://localhost:3000/stripe/callback](http://localhost:3000/stripe/callback)
+The URI this app uses is [http://localhost:3000/stripe/callback](http://localhost:3000/stripe/callback)

 ### Using the sample app